Sergei and Oleg play in the park with a colourful kite

 What are the benefits of private medical insurance?

-Private medical insurance usually gives you:
+Private medical insurance could give you:

 Reduced waiting times